Orange Wine Grape|Marsanne | Wayward Wines

 Patricia & Rémi Bonneton

-A maceration of Viognier, Marsanne & Roussanne grown over limestone, acquired from the Gard in the south.
-A powerfully structured wine, balancing a relatively low gravity with bold, mouth-coating tannins.
-A hazy, sandy gold in the glass, there is an abundance of intense apricot fruits with a peach iced tea-like quality that lends real dryness to the palate as it tails into a long, herbal finish.
+A hazy, sandy gold in the glass, there is an abundance of intense apricot and pineapple fruits with a peach iced tea-like quality and long, herb-flecked finish.
 Find out more.

 • Region Étables, Ardèche, France